 In real life, some women don't like dresses or skirts for a variety of reasons.
-They don't think they look good in them, they don't accentuate their figures the right way, they don't like the image they give off, long skirts and dresses are very impractical for running around (though short skirts can be very practical for active women, with some miniskirts even being explicitly designed for sportswear), they can be harder to sit down in, they're not warm enough for the climate, they're too frilly, they're too girly, etc. Sometimes, they just don't like dresses with no specific reason behind it.
+They don't think they look good in them, they don't accentuate their figures the right way, they don't like the image they give off, long skirts and dresses are very impractical for running around (though short skirts can be very practical for active women, with some miniskirts even being explicitly designed for sportswear), they can be harder to sit down in, they're not warm enough for the climate, they're too frilly, they're too girly, the risk of a Panty Shot is higher, etc. Sometimes, they just don't like dresses with no specific reason behind it.
 They're just not their style.

 A girl who doesn't like dresses or skirts will inevitably be put into one eventually.
 She will look nice in it, however, she will not enjoy the experience (at least not explicitly) and will often be insecure of herself.

 See also Of Corset Hurts (for the common depiction in historical fiction of corsets as instruments of misogynist torture).